Relintai/pandemonium_engine_docs/usage/editor/command_line_tutorial.md

 Note:

-    On Windows and Linux, you can run a Godot binary in a terminal by specifying its relative or absolute path.
+    On Windows and Linux, you can run a Pandemonium binary in a terminal by specifying its relative or absolute path.

-    On macOS, the process is different due to Godot being contained within an `.app` bundle (which is a *folder*, not a file).
-To run a Godot binary from a terminal on macOS, you have to `cd` to the folder where the Godot application bundle is located, then run `Godot.app/Contents/MacOS/Godot` followed by any command line arguments.
-If you've renamed the application bundle from `Godot` to another name, make sure to edit this command line accordingly.
+    On macOS, the process is different due to Pandemonium being contained within an `.app` bundle (which is a *folder*, not a file).
+To run a Pandemonium binary from a terminal on macOS, you have to `cd` to the folder where the Pandemonium application bundle is located, then run `Pandemonium.app/Contents/MacOS/Pandemonium` followed by any command line arguments.
+If you've renamed the application bundle from `Pandemonium` to another name, make sure to edit this command line accordingly.

 Command line reference